Sen. Birch Bayh, champion of Title IX federal law, dies

 Bayh and his wife were flying with Kennedy when their small plane crashed near Springfield, Massachusetts, in June 1964.
 The pilot and a legislative aide were killed, but Bayh pulled Kennedy, who suffered a broken back and other serious injuries, from the wreckage.

 After leaving the Senate, Bayh worked as a lawyer and lobbyist in Washington.
-He remarried in 1982, and he and second wife Katherine “Kitty” Helpin had a son, Christopher, who is now a lawyer in Washington.
+He remarried in 1982, and he and second wife, Katherine “Kitty” Helpin, had a son, Christopher, who is now a lawyer in Washington.

 Bayh largely stayed in the background of Indiana politics as his older son, Evan, was elected to the first of his two terms as governor in 1988.
 The younger Bayh built a more moderate image than his father, ending his eight years as governor with high approval rating and then winning his first of two elections to the Senate in 1998.